MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Our firewall configuration is compliant with the majority of the CIS requirements out-of-the-box.
 The configuration file can easily be modified to achieve almost full compliance.

 > [!IMPORTANT]
-> TODO: "Partially" - dovysvetlit, asi hvezdicka a vysvetleni pod tabulkou
-Spravny char pro nesplneni.
+> TODO: Spravny char pro nesplneni.

 | CIS Title  | Required value |  Compliance  |
 |------------|----------|---------------------------------------------------|